-NOTE: On 25 August 2017, users will see changes in the NetDocuments user interface.
+NOTE: Beginning 7 September 2017, users will see changes in the NetDocuments user interface.
 Among other changes, there will be a re-designed navigation pane, search bar, and workspace selector.
 Learn More.

 Home Page Overview